MicrosoftDocs/azure-docs-powershell/azps-0.10.0/Az.KeyVault/Set-AzKeyVaultAccessPolicy.md

 This command grants permissions for an application for a key vault named Contoso03Vault.

 The *ServicePrincipalName* parameter specifies the application.
-The application must be registered in your Azure Active Directory.
+The application must be registered in your Microsoft Entra ID.
 The value of the *ServicePrincipalName* parameter must be either the service principal name of the application or the application ID GUID.

 This example specifies the service principal name `http://payroll.contoso.com`, and the command grants the application permissions to read and write secrets.